 And still, the market for healthcare chatbots is growing each year by about 20.5%.

-I get it.
+We get it.
 Chatbots can help virtually infinite numbers of people at once.
 They’re convenient, have a low cost per interaction and help healthcare professionals by fielding some of the more mundane, simple-to-answer questions.

 For one, not everyone can use a chatbot.
 Almost three in four people over 65 years of age say they need help when using new digital tools and devices.
 Seniors with disabilities are also less likely to use digital assets like the internet and mobile devices.